rjp/geohacks/heatmaps/README.rst

 --colourfile  heatmap palette (colors.png)
 --output  output filename (STDOUT if not given)
---size  pixel size of the output (600x600, max 640x640)
+--size  pixel size of the output (600x600, max 640x640) --clatitude  which field of the CSV contains the latitude (1) --clongitude  which field of the CSV contains the longitude (2)

 Input
 -----
-Simple CSV with two fields, latitude and longitude.
+Simple CSV with latitude and longitude in distinct fields